arturict/img2macros/README.md

 - Never commit your `.env` file or expose your API keys
 - The application uses CORS to allow requests from any origin in development; restrict this in production
 - Base64 image encoding/decoding increases payload size; consider optimizations for production

+## Technical Notes

+### Image Processing

+- Images are automatically resized to a maximum dimension of 800x800 pixels to improve upload speed and reduce server load
+- The backend has a 50MB limit for JSON payloads, but it's recommended to use smaller images when possible
+- Images are converted to JPEG format with 80% quality to optimize size

 ## License